 - Moving Meditation

 Above all, we must tailor each of these tools or elements to our own needs.
 One size does not fit all.
-Where you start with each element depends on a variety of factors involving lifestyle, time available, resources, environment, and general health.
-Leaving out one or more of these elements will have an adverse effect on your delicate instrument of consciousness and your spiritual exploration.
+Where you start depends on a variety of factors.
+It involves lifestyle, time available, resources, environment, and general health.
+It’s important to include all elements to some degree.
+Leaving out one or more will have a detrimental impact on your health.
 Balancing your path is key to the best results.

 The six foundation elements are Appropriate Sunshine, Fresh Air, and Water, Sleep, Proper Exercise, and Diet.
-To these six basic elements, we add the two categories of spiritual technologies, seated and moving meditation.
+To these six basic elements, we add seated and moving meditation.
 The ninth tool is the use of the intellectual and analytical abilities of the mind.

 We can further define the spiritual technologies within this practice.
 We call the practice of these ancient tools spiritual exploration.